influxdata/flux/docs/SPEC.md

 ##### compile

-Parse a regular expression and return, if successful, a Regexp object that can be used to match against text.
+Parse a regular expression and return, if successful, a regular expression value that can be used to match against text.

-Example: `compile(v: "abcd")` returns the Regex object `abcd`.
+Example: `compile(v: "abcd")` returns the regular expression value `abcd`.

 ##### findString